SekoViper/blog-app/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project...
+If you like this project then don't forget to give a star star on this repository

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGEMENTS -->

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License <a name="license"></a>